Chemirocha

-"Chemirocha" is a series of three field recordings by ethnomusicologist Hugh Tracey during his visit to the Kipsigis people of the Great Rift Valley of Kenya.
-The tribe had previously heard the recordings of American singer Jimmie Rodgers, which they integrated to their musical culture.
+"Chemirocha" is a series of three field recordings made in 1950 by ethnomusicologist Hugh Tracey during his visit to the Kipsigis people of the Great Rift Valley of Kenya.
+The tribe had previously heard the recordings of American country singer Jimmie Rodgers, which they integrated to their musical culture.

-In 2014, the International Library of African Music returned to Kapkatet, the town where the songs were recorded, to present the digitalized version of them to the locals.
+In 2014, the International Library of African Music returned to Kapkatet, the town where the songs were recorded, to present the digitized version of them to the locals.

 Recording

 During World War II, English Christian missionaries visited the Kipsigis tribe of the Great Rift Valley of Kenya.
 The missionaries took with them a wind-up gramophone and recordings of American singer Jimmie Rodgers.
 In 1950, ethnomusicologist Hugh Tracey moved to the region as he continued to help his brother working on a tobacco farm.
 On the side, Tracey travelled with a reel-to-reel device and he made field recordings of traditional African songs.